pronovic/uci-parse/DEVELOPER.md

 ##### Shell Environment

-For this to work, it's important that tools like `poetry` are on the system path used by IntelliJ or PyCharm.
-On Linux, depending on how you start IntelliJ or PyCharm, your normal shell environment may or may not be inherited.
-For instance, I had to adjust the target of my LXDE desktop shortcut to be the script below, which sources my profile before running the `pycharm.sh` shell
+For this to work, it's important that tools like `poetry` are on the system path used by PyCharm.
+On Linux, depending on how you start PyCharm, your normal shell environment may or may not be inherited.
+For instance, I had to adjust the target of my LXDE desktop shortcut to be the script below, which sources my profile before running the `pycharm.sh` shell script:
-script:

 ```sh
 #!/bin/bash